chanwit/ekz/docs/cmd/ekz_get_kubeconfig.md

   # Get the KubeConfig of the 'dev' cluster (alternative syntax)
   ekz get kubeconfig dev

-  # Get the KubeConfig and writes to $HOME/.kube/config
+  # Get the KubeConfig and save to $PWD/kubeconfig
-  # Please note that this example overwrites the content of $HOME/.kube/config file.
-  ekz get kubeconfig -o $HOME/.kube/config
+  ekz get kubeconfig -o $PWD/kubeconfig

 ```